 Jesus spoke to the multitudes, “I heard about a man that was sharing my sermons and King Herod has even heard of me!
 Have you all seen what I have done?
 So many miracles and people healed!”

 We see his example of humility in action when Jesus healed a deaf mute.
-Jesus commanded those who witnessed this miracle not to tell anyone, but the more He charged them, the more they published what Jesus did (Mark 7:32-36).
+Jesus commanded those who witnessed this miracle not to tell anyone, but the more He commanded them, the more they published what Jesus did (Mark 7:32-36).

 Why do we publish through the cyber-sphere when someone compliments us or thinks we’re awesome?
 Why do we, as Christians, care to share with everyone else if someone boasts of our accomplishments?

 Apply the Word

-This section is to help us respond to His promptings.
-But be doers of the word, and not hearers only, deceiving yourselves.
+“But be doers of the word, and not hearers only, deceiving yourselves.”
 James 1:22 ESV

 - Ask God to show you any motives driven by a hunger for recognition.
 Write what He shows you in your journal.
-Meditate on the bolded phrases below.